Pharmacology and Therapeutics Advisory Committee (PTAC)

 The full details of PTAC’s remit can be found in its Terms of Reference.
 The Terms of Reference were updated in 2021 to include the potential to have a consumer member, and increase consumer perspectives, on PTAC.
 Te Tiriti and health equity expertise are also more strongly centred than previously.

-A recommendation from PTAC is not guarantee that Pharmac will fund the medicine.
+A recommendation from PTAC is not a guarantee that Pharmac will fund the medicine.
 PTAC’s advice is a vital step in the process for considering all funding applications, but it is not the only consideration.
 Pharmac must look at the whole picture to ensure we are getting the best health outcomes for New Zealand.

 We publish PTAC minutes on the website once they are agreed by the committee.